lordhoell/HoellStream/readme.md

 After initial setup, your credentials remain valid until they expire.
 For each new stream, you only need to:
 Open "Edit Config" from the menu
 Update the YouTube Stream ID
-Click "Save Config"
+Click the button to get the extra Twitch Values to refresh your Twitch token Click "Save Config"

 ========================================